cpraveen/numpde/linadv2d/README.md

 * FVM with upwind flux, many limiters and RK time stepping
 * Multi-D upwind scheme of LeVeque
+* Lax-Wendroff scheme

+See the input file `run/inp.dat` for more parameters.

 The method of LeVeque is from